-Research clusters are interdisciplinary networks of researchers focused on solving key challenges facing society that transcend the traditional boundaries associated with departments, institutions, and funding agencies.
+Research clusters are interdisciplinary networks of researchers addressing key societal and cultural problems, and working together to solve challenges that transcend traditional boundaries associated with departments, institutions, and funding agencies.

-We are working with the Office of the Provost and VP Academic to support cluster development by engaging with the research community to:
+We are working to support cluster development by engaging with the research community to:

 - identify clusters of research excellence,